Holy Himalaya Eco Trek

 3,500 m.

-We'll have the chance to immerse ourselves in the daily life of a Nepali village as we explore Phulkarka on this day.
-We'll engage with the villagers, chat with them, and perhaps even play games like soccer or volleyball with the local children.
+Today will be a day we spend in the daily life of a Nepali village as we explore Phulkarka.
+We'll interact with the villagers, have conversations with them, and perhaps even play soccer or volleyball with the kids.
 There's the option to visit the village school and gain insights into the educational system.
 It's a day of relaxation and cultural exchange as we prepare for tomorrow's trek.
 We'll take in the serene surroundings, connect with the community, and make memories that will last a lifetime.

 5